Arundel2017/oop_notes/notes.md

 - [std::flush](https://en.cppreference.com/w/cpp/io/manip/flush)
 - [std::endl](https://en.cppreference.com/w/cpp/io/manip/endl)

-## Topic 2a Fundamental Data Types
+## Topic 2a Fundamental and Built-in Data Types

 ### Points to Remember
 - Types are fundamental to C++.
 All objects in memory have a fixed type.
 Think of an object as a box in memory that can only hold a certain type.